mountainMath/cmhc/README.md

 ## Related packages

 The cmhc package is designed to work well with the [**cancensus** package](https://mountainmath.github.io/cancensus/) working with Canadian Census data the [**cansim** package](https://mountainmath.github.io/cansim/) for regular StatCan tables, and matches the census geographies via a `GeoUID` column that is shared across these packages.
 The [**tongfen** package](https://mountainmath.github.io/tongfen/) facilitates making geographies from different census years that CMHC reports on comparable over time.

+## CMHC Attribution

+Subject to the [CMHC Data License Agreement](https://www.cmhc-schl.gc.ca/en/about-us/terms-conditions/hmip-terms-conditions), licensed products using CMHC data should employ the following acknowledgement of source:

+### Acknowledgment of Source

+a.
+You shall include the following notice on all reproductions of the Information:

+>    Source: Canada Mortgage and Housing Corporation (CMHC), name of product or information, reference date.
+This information is reproduced and distributed on an “as is” basis with the permission of CMHC.

+b.
+Where any Information is contained within a Value-added Product, you shall include on such Value-added Product the following notice:

+>    Adapted from Canada Mortgage and Housing Corporation, name of product or information, reference date.
+This does not constitute an endorsement by Canada Mortgage and Housing Corporation of this product. or any other notice approved in advance in writing by CMHC.